Something I keep hearing, from People™, the MSM and VT is that Jeremy Corbyn is ‘unelectable’. What does that even mean?

 Jeremy’s work laid ground for eventual peace negotiations to take place – but he didn’t get the recognition he deserved because Mo was replaced by Mandelson.

 The peace process is still fragile, but the media don’t care about Northern Ireland – they’re only interested in destroying Jeremy.

-Unlike Thatcher with Pinochet.
+Unlike Thatcher with Pinochet, who did literally invite Pinochet to tea.
 Or Thatcher funding the Loyalists to extend the Conflict in Ireland.